opencontainers/runtime-spec/config.md

     For Solaris, the mount entry corresponds to the 'fs' resource in the [zonecfg(1M)][zonecfg.1m] man page.

 * **`destination`** (string, REQUIRED) Destination of mount point: path inside container.
     This value MUST be an absolute path.
+If the path does not exist, the runtime MAY create it.
     * Windows: one mount destination MUST NOT be nested within another mount (e.g., c:\\foo and c:\\foo\\bar).
     * Solaris: corresponds to "dir" of the fs resource in [zonecfg(1M)][zonecfg.1m].
 * **`source`** (string, OPTIONAL) A device name, but can also be a directory name or a dummy.